Why Pay-for-Performance (or Pay-per-Lead)

 - Some vendors will start by giving you a few leads, and some will be good and some will be bad.
 You agree on compensation, your guys go out on the calls, and maybe one turns into business, or maybe not.
 But you're happy, though, because you either made some money (unlikely,) or you think you're going to make money.
 So you keep going.
 Now you get a bunch more leads, and some are good and some are bad.
 But now you don't want to pay for the bad ones.
 Why should you?
 They're bad - obviously so; and you can't keep being a good guy forever.
 So you debate with the vendor, and because you have the checkbook, you win the debate.
 Now the vendor does one of two things, depending on how you handled the debate.
 If he thinks you're a soft touch, he'll start showering you with leads, hoping to make up in volume for your cutting down his list.
 If he thinks you're hard-nosed, he'll walk away.
 In the first case you'll end up with a lot of junk to chase, and waste a lot of time and money; in the second case you'll end up with nothing, and just waste a little time and money.
 Ask yourself: What is the impact of having too many leads?
 Well, how do your salespeople feel about going on a lot of wasted calls, and what does that do to your field sales budget?
 And in the other case, what is the impact of the vendor walking away?
 Ask yourself what you would have done with the time you wasted, and what the vendor said to the 500 people per week they pitched while you were arguing with him about the payment.

 - Other vendors will simply shower you with leads from the get-go figuring to throw a bunch of stuff against the wall and see if anything sticks.
 They know that that's what you want anyway because you probably told them that "the more leads you can produce, the better."
 Did you tell him that you currently close 35%, or 50% or 80% of the leads you get now?
-(Why not just give him the noose to hang you with?)
+(Why not just give him your wallet now?)
 So now you're getting 25 leads a week, and your guys are running all over creation following up on bogus leads.
 How much does a field sales call cost you? $100? $200? $300?
 Times 25, plus the cost of the lead?
 How long before your salespeople are so angry that they revolt?
 Or quit?
 Ask yourself: Do you really want to work with a vendor who makes more money the more he runs your salespeople around?
 Even if the quality were there in 50% of the cases, which is an impossibly high rate - do you really think your salespeople will tolerate a 50% rate of tire-kickers?
 Could you really afford it?
 And, in fact, when you pay on a per-lead basis, the percentage of good leads is usually in the low single digits.
 What does that do to your business model?

 So now let's add insult to injury: What caliber of telemarketer do you think he actually had on the phones calling for you?
 Do you really want someone making minimum wage representing you?
 What do you think the telemarketer was telling all your prospects about your company while he was trying to generate those leads?
 You didn't want to pay for a proper set-up, right?
 But he had a script.
 Really.
 If you were a busy decision maker and someone called you with that script, what would you do?
 Now multiply that by 500 companies per week, and see what's just happened to your image in the market.